Chayandev/CameraXVideoRecorder/README.md

 ## Features:

 1. 🔦 **Flash Toggle**: Enable or disable flash to record videos with light.
-2. 🎥 **Quality Selection**: Choose the resolution quality for recording videos.
+2. 🎥 **Quality Selection**: Choose the resolution quality supported by device for recording videos.
 3. 🔄 **Flip Camera**: Switch between front and back cameras seamlessly.
 4. ⏱️ **Real-time Timer**: Display a timer indicating the duration of the ongoing recording.
 5. 🔍 **Manual Zoom**: Zoom in or out manually while recording videos.